First American Home Warranty Reviews 2026: Plans, Coverage & Customer Ratings

 Is First American Home Warranty worth it?

-For most homeowners, yes — especially if you have newer systems and higher-end appliances.
-The Premium plan's $7,000 appliance limit and unlimited system coverage provide strong financial protection.
-However, if your home has older systems that may have pre-existing issues, a competitor like American Home Shield that covers unknown pre-existing conditions might be a better fit.
+For most homeowners, yes, especially if you have newer systems and higher-end appliances.
+The Premium plan's $7,000 appliance limit and no total dollar cap on most covered items provide strong financial protection.
+However, if your home has older systems that may have pre-existing issues, a competitor like American Home Shield that covers some unknown pre-existing conditions might be a better fit.
+Browse more home warranty options before committing.

 What does First American Home Warranty not cover?